 Turning around hormonal health and re-balancing our metabolism for menopause starts with the raw ingredients.
 One of these is getting some sunlight on your skin.

-In Switzerland as in many other countries, such as New Zealand, sick children used to get sent to ‘sanitoriums’, but in effect, they should have been called ‘SUNitoriums’, because the healing power of sunlight was a strategy used to turn around their health, especially the bone disease called rickets.
+It’s intriguing when you look at the effect of sunlight on human health.
+Many of us know that in Switzerland for example, as in many other countries, including New Zealand, sick children used to get sent to ‘sanitoriums’.
+But in effect, they should have been called ‘SUNitoriums’, because the healing power of sunlight was a strategy used to turn around their immune health, especially the bone disease called rickets.

 Even in the elderly, the healing power of sun helps everything from depression to diverticulitis, because of the role of Vitamin D3.
 You don’t need too much, but 15-20 minutes of sun a day is enough to keep you ‘topped up’.
 Some of us need more than others depending on where we live, if we work inside all day and how depressed we feel during our menopause transition.